U.S. oil refiners to meet Biden officials in high-stakes price talks

 Retail sales and gasoline priceshttps://tmsnrt.rs/3xuwjwX

-(Reporting By Jarrett Renshaw and Laura Sanicola; editing by Heather Timmons and Richard Pullin)
+(Reporting by Jarrett Renshaw and Laura Sanicola; editing by Heather Timmons, Richard Pullin and Carmel Crimmins)

 ((jarrett.renshaw@thomsonreuters.com; (646) 223-6193;))